 In this experiment, participants were asked to find a solution to a mystery by identifying a burglar's name, description, clothing, burglary tool, and getaway vehicle.
 Participants were seeded with four clues to the mystery, and incentivized to sort those clues into "Promising Leads" and "Dead Ends", as shown in Fig. 6.
 When a participant categorized a clue as a Promising Lead, it was immediately shared with their three neighbors in the 20-person social network.

 The measures of polarization described in the above simulation were operationalized to reflect participants’ behavior, and also their self-reported opinions.
 “Behavioral” measures were constructed from each player’s final categorization of 22 clues, reflecting the cumulative choices that individuals had made throughout the game.
-Following the game, participants estimated the likelihood of each suspect, vehicle, etc. being involved in the crime.
+Following the game, participants estimated the likelihood that each suspect, vehicle, etc. was involved in the crime.
 “Self-report” measures were constructed from these 11 post-game assessments, reflecting how individuals internalized the information they encountered to create opinions.
 Finally, participants were asked to rate their confidence in their overall solution, and the level of consensus they perceived in their team.
 The “Gameplay” section of the supplement recounts the participants’ full experience.